paulilioaica/Llama2-Pytorch/README.md

 ﻿# LLama2 in Pytorch

 ## Overview
-This projects implements [LLama2](https://arxiv.org/abs/2307.09288) transformer architecture for self-supervised prediction, which is at the core of LLMs.
+This projects implements [LLama2](https://arxiv.org/abs/2307.09288) transformer decoder architecture for self-supervised prediction, which is at the core of LLMs.
 It aims to provide a simple and efficient implementation of popular Llama model which is based on the original [transformer architecture](https://arxiv.org/abs/1706.03762) which is highly flexible and powerful, but implements few upgrades such as: [rotary embeddings](https://arxiv.org/pdf/2104.09864.pdf), [grouped query attention for a tradeoff between MHA and MQA](https://arxiv.org/abs/2305.13245v3), [SwiGLU](https://arxiv.org/abs/2002.05202v1), [RMS Norm](https://arxiv.org/abs/1910.07467) and [KV Caching](https://arxiv.org/pdf/2211.05102.pdf).

 ## Llama2 Architecture

 ![LLaMa2 ](https://images.datacamp.com/image/upload/v1700044736/image9_02d9fcb498.png)

- The Llama architecture consists of the Transformer Decoder architecture, coupled with few upgrades such as :
+ The Llama2 architecture consists of the Transformer Decoder architecture, coupled with few upgrades such as :
  * Rotary Embeddings
  * SwiGLU
  * Grouped Query Attention